Tom Clancy's H.A.W.X 2: Wii version

+Development

+Development on Tom Clancy’s H.A.W.X.
+2 formally entered the public eye in early May 2010, when Ubisoft announced the sequel during a press campaign ahead of its planned autumn release window.
+The announcement confirmed that the title was in active development at Ubisoft’s Bucharest studio and outlined the target platforms and projected timeframe for launch later that year; this followed the commercial success of the original Tom Clancy’s H.A.W.X., which had sold over one million copies and established the franchise’s viability for a follow-up.

 Reception

 Tom Clancy's H.A.W.X.
 2 received "mixed or average" reviews from critics, according to review aggregator website Metacritic.

 GameSpot praised the game as tense and enjoyable, but criticized due to inconsistent enemy artificial intelligence and collision detection issues.
 They also acknowledged that non-fighter mission types (such as UAV missions) provide variety, but often feel out of place or poorly integrated.

-PC Gamer's Tim Stone described the game as being hampered by serious technical and design issues.
+PC Gamers Tim Stone described the game as being hampered by serious technical and design issues.
 He reports an incident where after crashing four aircraft in one play session, the game simply refused to allow him to start the next campaign sortie, there was no message or cutscene explaining that the player had been “grounded,” it just would not proceed.
 He likens occurrence to a game-breaking bug, suggesting that Ubisoft may have inadvertently shipped a title with a flaw of “the size of a B-52 bomber.”

 Dan Whitehead from Eurogamer said that "H.A.W.X.
 2 seems uncomfortably aware of its limitations and so goes out of its way to break up the aerial dogfighting."
 Suggesting that the game deliberately intervenes in its core combat to mitigate its weaknesses.